LuMiSxh/Kaigai/docs/architecture/accuracy-mode.md

-# Dual-pass accuracy architecture

-Planned, not implemented yet.
+# Accuracy mode: a dual-pass design

+> [!IMPORTANT]
+> This is a design proposal.
+Kaigai does not implement dual-pass captions or a
+> user-facing Accuracy mode yet.

+The tempting version of Accuracy mode is “run Medium and Large v3 at the same time, then show the better answer.”
+In practice, that can make both models slower, produce late corrections and cause distracting text replacement.

+The design below is more conservative.
+Stable captions remain the foundation.
+A second model sees final speech windows only, runs when capacity is available and may replace a caption only when its result passes a strict quality gate.

-Whisper isn't a native streaming model, and research backs that up — the strongest published pattern for improving live Whisper isn't "run two models at once," it's chunked decoding plus an emission policy like local agreement with adaptive latency.
-That's the direction Kaigai's `Stable` mode already takes, by favoring final utterances over rolling translation drafts.
+Whisper is not a native streaming model.
+The most useful published approach is chunked decoding with an emission policy such as local agreement and adaptive latency, not simply keeping two decoders busy.
+Kaigai's current `Stable` mode already moves in that direction by preferring final utterances over rolling translation drafts.

-Dual-pass still makes sense on top of that, as an optional Accuracy mode, once Stable mode is solid.

-## Source notes
+## Research behind the decision

 - Whisper-Streaming adapts Whisper-like models for live transcription and translation through local agreement with self-adaptive latency, reporting